Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 Your vision is an essential part of everyday life and is vital for learning, working, and functioning.
 It is imperative that you ensure that you are taking care of your eyes as much as you can.
 If you eat well, stay hydrated, and see your eye doctor often, you will have healthy eyes and may avoid some of the ocular issues that tend to happen, including dry eye.

 If you do contract dry eye, there are many solutions.
 One of these solutions is an IPL treatment.
 First created to treat dermatology conditions, IPL treatments have now been developed to combat dry eye.
 The ocular benefits of intense pulsed light were discovered by accident, as patients who received treatments for their skin also reported that their eyes were feeling and performing better.
-Now, there are eight centers across the US that offer IPL treatments for eyes, and the treatment has become a widely accepted solution.
+Now, there are many centers across the US that offer IPL treatment for eyes, and the treatment has become a widely accepted solution.

 What is IPL Treatment?

 IPL Treatment is a safe procedure that involves light.
-It is a specific type of light therapy that is commonly used to treat unwanted hair, wrinkles, and spots.
+It is a specific type of light therapy that is commonly used to treat unwanted hair, wrinkles, and age spots.
 Patients may use IPL to minimize or remove the following:

 - Age Spots